smnman/ML-seminar-colab/README.md

 🔬 PredictingInfantHealthRisks.ipynb

-Earlier notebooks (e.g., ML_seminar_notebook.ipynb) represent preliminary experiments and are not the finalized version of the study.
+Earlier notebooks (e.g., ML_seminar_notebook.ipynb - deleted from the repository) represent preliminary experiments and are not the finalized version of the study.

 📂 Repository Structure